When looking to drum up new business for your MSP, you may often look toward one thing: lead generation.

 Once you’ve got a plan, and the technology needed to collect and track your leads, you’re ready to start.

 Marketers love acronyms and diagrams, and with lead generation, it’s no different.
 The journey of lead to customer looks like this (thanks again, Hubspot!)

 Lead “Generation” focuses primarily on the “Attract” phase of this journey.
-Your projects don’t know you, and it’s your job to make that introduction.
+Your prospects don’t know you, and it’s your job to make that introduction.

 Let’s look at a few methods of marketing that generate leads

 Inbound Marketing is the idea of instead of going out and looking for customers, doing things to make them come to you.
 This can take the form of blogs, videos, ebooks, webinars, landing pages, etc. Basically, you create content and provide value to naturally attract leads.